-This document uses the terminology established in the DetNet architecture [I-D.ietf-detnet-architecture] and the the DetNet Data Plane Framework [I-D.ietf-detnet-data-plane-framework].
-The reader is assumed to be familiar with these documents and any terminology defined therein.
+This document uses the terminology established in the DetNet architecture [RFC8655] and the DetNet Data Plane Framework [I-D.ietf-detnet-data-plane-framework].
+The reader is assumed to be familiar with these documents, any terminology defined therein and basic MPLS related terminologies in [RFC3031].